steqeq/0000/docs/reference/env-variables.rst

       - **Usage**

     * - | ``ROCM_LIBPATCH_VERSION``
-        | The ROCm version in the format of an integer.
+        | The ROCm version in the integer format.
 The format is
         | :cpp:`MAJOR * 10000 + MINOR * 100 + PATCH`
       - 50000, 60020...

     * - | ``CPACK_DEBIAN_PACKAGE_RELEASE``
-        | This is the numbering of the Debian package itself, i.e. the version of the packaging and not the version of the content.
+        | This is the numbering of the Debian package itself, i.e., the version of the packaging and not the version of the content.
       - 1, 2, 3...

     * - | ``CPACK_RPM_PACKAGE_RELEASE``
-        | This is the numbering of the RPM package itself, i.e. the version of the packaging and not the version of the content.
+        | This is the numbering of the RPM package itself, i.e., the version of the packaging and not the version of the content.
       - 1, 2, 3...

-The following table contains the environment variables effecting the hipamd backend of project clr.
+The following table lists the environment variables that affect only the HIP implementation of the CLR project.

 .. list-table::
     :header-rows: 1